Moses Hess: Later years and legacy

 The reception of Rome and Jerusalem among educated German Jews was exceedingly hostile.
 The scholar Moritz Steinschneider called Hess a "repentant sinner" (Ein Baal Teschuva), and the leader of Reform Judaism, Abraham Geiger, dismissed him as an "old romantic with new reactionary plans".
 Hess spent his last years in constant illness and died in Paris on 6 April 1875, having lived for the most part in "obscurity and poverty".
 In accordance with his wishes, he was buried in the Jewish cemetery in Deutz, near Cologne.
 The German Social Democratic Party, which he had helped found, engraved on his tombstone the inscription "Father of German Social Democracy".
 In 1961, his remains were moved from Germany to Israel and reinterred in the Kinneret Cemetery, alongside other founders of socialist Zionism.

 Hess's legacy is complex and has been claimed by two movements that often found themselves in opposition.
 In his time, Rome and Jerusalem had little direct impact; Theodor Herzl had never heard of it when he wrote The Jewish State.
 However, Hess's ideas were later rediscovered and became part of the "general baggage of socialist Zionism".
 His early socialist writings, though less systematic than Marx's, were a formative influence on the development of Marxism, with David McLellan describing Hess as the "first propagator of communist ideas in Germany" who "pioneered the application of radical ideas in the field of economics".
 Avineri concludes that Hess's two intellectual paths were not successive or contradictory but "coexisted side by side, complemented each other and grew out of the same critical attitude to nineteenth-century bourgeois society."

 Other scholars, however, emphasize the profound tensions in Hess's thought.
 Ken Koltun-Fromm argues that the unresolved conflicts in his work, particularly between universalist ethics and national particularism, are not a flaw but rather a "meaningful testament and witness to the complexity of modern...
 Jewish identity."
 Unlike Marx, who largely overlooked the power of nationalism, Hess integrated the national and social questions, creating a synthesis that, in Avineri's view, "did correctly divine the spirit of the age: a universal quest for redemption, yet anchored in a concrete historical culture."
-Marx, in his rare moments of high good humor, used to call Hess "the donkey, Moses Hess."